 Personally, I’ve thought a lot about how we can maintain Siargao’s appeal, alongside welcoming higher numbers of tourists.
 It might be the ultimate cliché, but leaving nothing but footprints is the first mindset which new visitors need to adopt.
 And how can they do that?

 First, they must avoid purchasing single-use plastics and littering beautiful Siargao in any way.
 Second, they should demand their resorts provide water in a glass not in a plastic bottle.
 Thirdly, they could consider staying in a non-air con resort.
 It’s not that hot on the island and using air conditioning is terrible for the environment.
 Finally, they might consider getting involved in existing schemes to keep Siargao green and clean.

 There is another important way tourists can contribute towards Siargao’s development: by positively interacting with the local community.

-First of all, where possible, visitors can buy local and go local and not give all their money to a western-run resort.
-There are plenty of homestays run by residents, simple fan-cooled places, which are brilliant places to stay.
-They’ll enjoy a local experience and help real Filipino families survive.
-Secondly, incoming tourists could find out about ways to sponsor a local through college or help fund a local surfer to compete on the Philippine tour.
+Incoming tourists can also find out ways to sponsor local kids' education or help fund a local surfer to compete in tournaments.
 Finally, while Siargao is all about fun, visitors should be ambassadors for their countries or cities.
 If they’re just looking for trouble (drugs, insane driving, one night stands resulting in pregnancy) I’d prefer they go elsewhere.